 Rachel's award-winning first feature doc Birds of Passage (2010) was supported by Fulbright and the National Film Institute of Uruguay, had two community screening tours of Uruguay sponsored by the Ministry of Education and Culture, and was broadcast nationally throughout Latin America.
 Her ongoing video art collaborations with artist Saya Woolfalk have screened at numerous galleries and museums worldwide since 2008.
 Rachel was a 2013 Sundance Creative Producing Fellow, and also holds a PhD in Cultural Anthropology from NYU.

 Robin Blotnick - Director, producer, principal editor

-Robin Blotnick has worked in film for over ten years, in motion picture development, and as a professional film and video editor.
-His first documentary, Chocolate Country, about the work, lives and music of Dominican cacao farmers, received a Grand Jury Prize at the Seattle International Film Festival, was a winner in LinkTV’s ViewChange competition, and is used as a teaching tool by educators and Fair Trade advocates around the world.
-His feature documentary debut, Gods and Kings, tells a story of masks, magic and mass media in the highlands of Guatemala and premiered in Fall 2012 at the Morelia International Film Festival (Mexico) and won the Intangible Culture Prize at the RAI International Festival of Ethnographic Films (Scotland, 2013).
+Robin's first documentary, Chocolate Country (2006), received a Grand Jury Prize at the Seattle International Film Festival, was a winner in LinkTV’s ViewChange competition, and is used as a teaching tool by educators and Fair Trade advocates around the world.
+His feature documentary debut, Gods and Kings (2012), about masks, magic and media in the highlands of Guatemala, premiered at the Miradasdoc (Spain) and the Morelia International Film Festival (Mexico) and won the Intangible Culture Prize at the RAI International Festival of Ethnographic Films (Scotland, 2013).
 Robin is also a 2013 Sundance Creative Producing Fellow.